How the SmallCapData Screener Works

 Step 1: Universe Filtering

 The screener starts with every listed security on the ASX — over 2,200 tickers.
 It applies a series of pre-filters based on market capitalisation, liquidity, and trading activity to remove securities that don't meet minimum thresholds.
-This narrows the field significantly before the computationally intensive scoring begins.
+This narrows the field significantly before the computationally intensive analysis begins.

-Step 2: Multi-Dimensional Scoring
+Step 2: Multi-Dimensional Analysis

 Technical